|

 It was amassed mostly between 1910 and 1940 by Wilson C.

-Hanna, an oologist (collector of bird eggs) and a loose
+Hanna, an oologist (collector of bird eggs).

 Mammalogy Section

-representative of San Bernardino County and Southern California,
+The Mammal collections represent San Bernardino County and Southern California,

 with some specimens from western United States.